 Good Starter Plants

-- Greens such as lettuce, spinach, Swiss chard, and kale.
+- Greens like lettuce, spinach, Swiss chard, and kale

-- Herbs such as basil, parsley, oregano, cilantro and mint
+- Herbs like basil, parsley, oregano, cilantro, and mint

 - Hot Peppers